 Re: Single database, mutiple remote operators

-Store the SQLite file on Dropbox, Google drive or similar, see details in the user guide (Search on dropbox)m0lmk wrote: ↑24 Apr 2020, 18:55 We're all safe at home and OFCOM has given permission for Special Event Stations to be shared between several operators.
+m0lmk wrote: 24 Apr 2020, 18:55 We're all safe at home and OFCOM has given permission for Special Event Stations to be shared between several operators.
 My problem is that I need an easy way for each operator to log but also have access to the entire log so they can see what the other operators have worked.

 For example,